khordoo/reinforcement-learning-cross-entropy-Pytorch/README.md

 $ pip3 install -r requirements.txt
 $ python3 cartploe-cross-entropy.py
 ```
-To view loss and rewards charts in Tensorboard:
+To view the loss and reward trend charts in Tensorboard:
 ```shell script
 $ tensorboard --logdir runs/
 ```
-This will run a local server on your machine ,Click on the displayed link to open  the tensorboard in your browser and view the charts
+The above command will run a local server on your machine, click on the provided link to open the tensorboard in your browser and view the charts

 ### Results
 Here is an animation showing a trained agent playing the game.